 Smallmouth Bass

 Serious smallmouth anglers know the Shenandoah River is one of the top smallmouth bass rivers in the eastern United States.
 Densities of smallmouth are not as high in the Main Stem as they are in the North and South Forks of the Shenandoah.
 Smallmouth bass catch rates can average up to two fish per hour.
 Fisheries biologists consider catch rates greater than one fish per hour to be very good.
 Remember, fishing success can vary depending upon environmental conditions.
-While densities of smallmouth bass are lower on the Main Stem Shenandoah than the North or South Forks, growth rates are better and larger fish are more common.
+While densities of smallmouth bass are lower, growth rates are better, and larger fish are more common.
 The natural mortality rate of smallmouth bass in the Shenandoah is high and harvest by anglers is low, based on research conducted by biologists.
 Therefore, the smallmouth bass population is mostly controlled by environmental influences (floods/droughts).
 Years where there is a very successful spawn produces a strong “year-class” of bass.
-These strong year-classes are what makes the fishing favorable.
+These strong year-classes are what makes fishing favorable.
 When one or two strong year-classes of bass are reaching sizes that anglers target, fishing can be excellent.
 However, when weak year-classes are produced by environmental factors, fishing success can be poor.
-Currently, there are several strong year-classes of bass recruiting into the fishery.
-There should be good numbers of quality-size smallmouth bass available to anglers in 2002-2003.
+Currently, there are several average year-classes of bass recruiting into the fishery.
+There should be good numbers of quality-size smallmouth bass available to anglers.
 Anglers will find smallmouth throughout all habitats on the river.
 One of the most productive areas to find smallmouth on the Shenandoah are directly below riffle areas or bedrock ledges.
-These areas provide cover and transport food items directly to waiting smallmouths.
-Overall, anglers should target structure closely associated with faster currents when hunting smallmouths.
+These areas provide cover and transport food items directly to waiting smallmouth.
+Overall, anglers should target structure closely associated with faster currents when hunting smallmouth.
 Various types of artificial lures and live baits can be effective for catching smallmouth on the Shenandoah.
 Anglers should not limit their fishing for smallmouth to just the warmer months.
 Smallmouth are active throughout the year and some of the larger fish are caught during the colder months.

 Largemouth Bass

-Largemouth bass do not gain as much attention as there cousin the smallmouth bass, but the Main Stem Shenandoah is home to an excellent largemouth population.
-Largemouth are common throughout the river in the slower current pool areas.
-Excellent numbers of quality-size largemouth bass are available to anglers.
-Largemouth up to seven pounds have sampled by biologists in recent years.
-A recent angler/creel survey conducted by VDWR indicated that largemouth bass are being underutilized by anglers.
-One of the best locations to encounter largemouths is near woody debris that accumulates along the banks of the river.
-Theses areas provide cover and attract small sunfish the main prey of hungry “bigmouths.”
-Most any offering of artificial or natural bait should entice a largemouth.
+Largemouth bass do not gain as much attention as their cousin the smallmouth bass, but the Main Stem Shenandoah is home to a good largemouth population.
+Largemouth are common throughout the river within the natural and dammed pools.
+Average numbers of quality-size largemouth bass are available to anglers.
+Largemouth up to seven pounds have been sampled by biologists in recent years.
+One of the best locations to encounter largemouth is near woody debris that accumulates along the banks of the river.
+These areas provide cover and attract small sunfish the preferred prey of largemouth.

 Sunfish

 The Main Stem Shenandoah River is home to several sunfish species.
 They include: redbreast sunfish, rock bass, green sunfish, bluegill, and pumpkinseed sunfish.
 All the sunfish species tend to occupy the same habitats.
-They prefer to associate with areas with reduced current and structure.
+They prefer to congregate in areas with reduced current and quality structure.
 The redbreast sunfish may also be located in areas with faster currents.
 Sunfish densities are excellent and the number of larger “hand-size” panfish is outstanding .
 Seven to eight inch sunfish are quite common in the Shenandoah River.

 Crappie